 Maintaining or initiating a relationship can seem difficult.
 However, spinal cord injury does not limit your ability to be a partner.
-Despite your physical changes, it’s important to remember that sexuality comes from within.
+Despite your physical changes, it’s important to remember sexuality comes from within.
 The process of starting and keeping a relationship can often take time and can involve taking some risks and pushing yourself outside your comfort zone.
 You may experience ups and downs along the way but keep trying.
 Approaching relationships with kindness and patience can make this process smoother; try to bring people closer rather than push people away.

 To Post?
 Or Not to Post?
-The Weird World of Online Dating – by Alexandra Stoffel, Push Living.
+The Weird World of Online Dating – Alexandra Stoffel, Push Living.

-Love Online – by Johanna Johnson, The Spin Peer story.
+Love Online – Johanna Johnson, The Spin.

-Keeping a Marriage Strong After a SCI – interview with Peer Codi Darnell, SpinalCord.
+Keeping a Marriage Strong After a SCI – Interview with Peer Codi Darnell, SpinalCord.